Quantum Techniques for Stochastic Mechanics: The master equation

 You can write down a formula for this matrix using what we've told you.
 And then, if you have a stochastic Petri net with more transitions, you can just compute the matrix for each transition using this formula, and add them all up.

 There's a straightforward way to solve this problem, but we want to get the solution by a strange route: we want to \emph{guess} the master equation using ideas from \emph{quantum field theory!}

 Why?
 Well, if we think about a stochastic Petri net whose labelling undergoes random transitions as we've described, you'll see that any possible `history' for the labelling can be drawn in a way that looks like a \href{http://en.wikipedia.org/wiki/Feynman\_diagram}{Feynman diagram}.
 In quantum field theory, Feynman diagrams show how things interact and turn into other things.
 But that's what stochastic Petri nets do, too!
+For example, if our Petri net looks like this: